iterative/dvc.org/content/docs/api-reference/params_show.md

 ## Parameters

-- `*targets` - names of the parameter files to retrieve params from.
-For example, "params.py, myparams.toml".
-If no `targets` are provided, all parameter files tracked in `dvc.yaml` will be used.
-Note that targets don't necessarily have to be defined in `dvc.yaml`.
+- `*targets` - names of the parameter file(s) to retrieve params from.
+For example, `"params.py, myparams.toml"`.
+If no `targets` are provided, all param files tracked in any `dvc.yaml` will be used by default.
+Note that explicit targets don't necessarily have to be defined in `dvc.yaml`, however.

 - `repo` - specifies the location of the DVC project.
 It can be a URL or a file system path.
 Both HTTP and SSH protocols are supported for online Git repos